 Most people are who they say they are.
 Just ask them and they will tell you.

-It is hard to argue with Bruce Schneier’s lament that this is a lousy security trade-off.
-Accepting a driver’s license as proof someone is who they say they are, is to accept the Department of Motor Vehicle’s Branch front line clerk was not duped when presented fraudulently acquired, counterfeit, forged, stolen or shared proof of status documents.
-This is not all that hard to according to the United States General Accounting Office field audits.
+Reaction in US to 911 was to create REAL ID of 2005 to elevate the state-issued driver’s licenses to a de facto national ID card.
+Security guru Bruce Schneier writes this is a lousy security trade-off.
+Accepting a driver’s license as proof someone is who they say they are, is to accept the Department of Motor Vehicle’s Branch front line clerks – in customer service environments – are not being duped with fraudulently acquired, counterfeit, forged, stolen or shared proof of status documents.
+In 2008 United States General Accounting Office auditors where not reject once presenting counterfeit proof of status documents and out-of-state driver’s licences.

-- In March 2011 a Chattanooga grand jury returned a two count indictment against a State of Tennessee Department of Motor Vehicles employee for conspiring to unlawfully issue driver’s licenses.
+- A Chattanooga grand jury returned a two count indictment against a State of Tennessee Department of Motor Vehicles employee for conspiring to unlawfully issue driver’s licenses.

 - Police arrested at least seven employees at the state license bureau in Delray Beach.
 They accepted bribes in exchange for putting drivers licenses in the hands of more than 1,500 persons who shouldn’t have them